12 Important Texting and Driving Statistics

 In a digital age where everyone is accustomed to being connected and having a wealth of information and entertainment at their fingertips, it’s clear it is difficult for many people to pry themselves away.

 A national survey found that people are reading and responding to emails on their smartphones while they’re driving, or are reading and updating social media posts.
+More than half of survey respondents admit to seeing someone driving while distracted by their smartphone.
 People are struggling more than ever to disconnect from the internet.

 While the vast majority of drivers admit they’re well aware of the dangers of using their smartphone while driving, many continue to do so anyway.
 Some estimate they’re careful while texting, while others believe they have a quick reaction time and will be able to avoid an accident.